andrei021/100-days-of-code/r1-log.md

 • Built a mini banking app.

 ### Day 45
 • Learned about linked lists.
-They seem a little complicated.
+They seem a bit complicated.

 ### Day 46
 • Learned how to use list iterators and how to control the pointing direction in a linked list :arrows_counterclockwise: